Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Three-dimensional stacking

-Unlike the $N_\mathrm{spax}=3$ value used in \cite{dunne2024_ebossstacking}, in this work we take $N_\mathrm{spax} = 7$ as default.
-In \cite{dunne2021_bcgs}, we defaulted to the $3\times 3$ aperture as this is the nearest odd number to $1.5\times$ the FWHM of the beam using the COMAP beam width and spatial pixelization.
+Unlike the $N_\mathrm{spax}=3$ value used in \cite{dunne2024_ebossstacking}, in this work we took $N_\mathrm{spax} = 7$ ($\sim 25.9\ \mathrm{Mpc}$, or $k_\perp \sim 0.25\ \mathrm{Mpc}^{-1}$) as the default.
+In \cite{dunne2024_ebossstacking}, we defaulted to the $3\times 3$ aperture, as this is the nearest odd number to $1.5\times$ the FWHM of the beam using the COMAP beam width and spatial pixelisation.
 With a $3\times 3$ aperture, a catalogue object can be located anywhere within the central spaxel and still have its entire beam FWHM fall into the $N_\mathrm{spax}\times N_\mathrm{spax}$ aperture.
-However, as we will discuss in detail below, we find that larger-scale clustering contributes extensively to the stacked signal, and a $7\times 7$ aperture actually maximizes the stack S/N. We also differ in our choice of $N_\mathrm{chan}$ -- here, we choose $N_\mathrm{chan} = 3$.
-We choose this after inspecting the default stacked spectrum (e.g.~Figure \ref{fig:default_stack}), which on average has a stack FHWM of $835\ \mathrm{km/s}$ (83.6 MHz).
+However, as we discuss in detail below, we find that larger-scale clustering contributes extensively to the stacked signal, and a $7\times 7$ aperture actually maximizes the stack S/N. We also differed in our choice of $N_\mathrm{chan}$ -- here, we chose $N_\mathrm{chan} = 3$ ($\sim 12.3\ \mathrm{Mpc}$, or $k_\perp \sim 0.51\ \mathrm{Mpc}^{-1}$).
+We chose this after inspecting the default stacked spectrum (e.g.~Figure \ref{fig:default_stack}), which on average has a stack FHWM of $835\ \mathrm{km/s}$ (83.6 MHz).
 Three spectral channels ($936\ \mathrm{km/s}$, or 93.75 MHz) is the nearest odd number of channels to this width, and encompasses nearly all the flux from the stacked spectral line.
 This is narrower than the expected value in \cite{dunne2024_ebossstacking}, because that stack was performed on a catalogue of quasars with a known large velocity uncertainty.
 In the case of a galaxy catalogue with no significant uncertainty in redshift, the linewidth is much narrower (we investigate these effects further in \S\ref{sec:simresults:catalogue:zuncert}).

-\subsection{Formalism for Stack Sensitivity}
+\subsection{Formalism for stack sensitivity}

 As the goal of this work is to explore what experimental design and analysis parameters are optimal for the purposes of the stack, we attempt here to establish an analytical formalism for the stack sensitivity.
-We present this in terms of the stack S/N ratio, as we explore factors which impact both the signal and the uncertainty in the final stack.
+We present this in terms of the stack detection S/N ratio, as we explore factors that impact both the signal and the uncertainty in the final stack.
 We write this ratio as

 where $\langle L_\mathrm{LIM}\rangle$ is the average luminosity in the LIM tracer across the stacked regions (the target signal), and $\sigma_\mathrm{stack}$ is the uncertainty in that average.